Welcome to Brown!

 - We held a First-Year Orientation on September 17.
 The recording will be available in early October.

-Preparation for medical school and other health profession training programs is multifaceted.
+We congratulate you for considering further education and careers in healthcare.
+Preparation for medical school and other health profession training programs is multifaceted and continual.
 Schools seek applicants who demonstrate academic excellence, knowledge of and commitment to the profession, and strong interpersonal skills.
-Excellent performance in your pre-health/pre-med coursework is only one aspect of the set of competencies you need to develop in order to be a competitive applicant for medical and other health professions schools and an effective professional.
+Excellent performance in your pre-health/pre-med coursework is only one aspect of the set of Health Professions Competencies admission committees expect from competitive applicants and effective future health professionals.

 Brown offers you many ways to develop the skills and earn the credentials you need for successful application to schools of the health professions.
 One of your main goals as an undergraduate should be to find a balance between pursuing your broader interests and meeting admission requirements during your years in college and following graduation.
 Your education will be most meaningful if you embrace it as a time for personal growth and not just a necessary step in the pursuit of a medical or other health profession degree in the future.
 Admission committees look for applicants who demonstrate competence, self-awareness, dedication, as well as a track record of academic success, clinical and research experience, and broader humanistic interests and commitments.